JWI 2.1.3 (MIT Java Wordnet Interface)

-JWI (the MIT Java Wordnet Interface) is an easy-to-use, easy-to-extend Java library for interfacing with Wordnet.
-JWI supports access to Wordnet versions 1.6 through 3.0.
-Wordnet is a freely and publicly available semantic dictionary of English, developed under the direction of George Miller at Princeton University.
+JWI (the MIT Java Wordnet Interface) is a Java library for interfacing with Wordnet.
+JWI supports access to Wordnet versions 1.6 through 3.0, among other related Wordnet extensions.
+Wordnet is a freely and publicly available semantic dictionary of English, developed at Princeton University.

 JWI is written for Java 1.5.0 and has the package namespace edu.mit.jwi.
 The distribution does not include the Wordnet dictionary files; these can be downloaded from the Wordnet download site.
-This version of software is distributed under a license that makes it free to use for non-commerical purposes, as long as proper copyright acknowledgement is made.
-If you are interested in obtaining a commercial license, please contact the MIT Technology Licensing Office.
+This version of software is distributed under a license that makes it free to use for all purposes, as long as proper copyright acknowledgement is made.

 Description